salkrr/inka/README.md

 > This means that you can't use the `---` syntax anywhere else in the file for **inka** to work properly.

-You can create any number of such blocks in the file.
+You can create any number of such sections in the file.

-Inside the block, it is necessary to specify the name of the deck to which the cards will be added, and also (optionally) you can specify tags for the cards.
+Inside the section, you can specify the name of the deck to which the cards will be added, and tags for the cards.
+If deck name isn't specified, then the one from the [config](https://github.com/lazy-void/Inka/wiki/Config) is used (`Default` by default).
 The deck name is written after `Deck:`, and tags for all cards after `Tags:` with spaces between each tag.

 ### Adding cards to Anki